 Emma Stone and Kara Tointon could do the same in correlation to Melinda Clarke.
 It would be most charming for Sally Field to play the mother of Christina Ricci, Hannah Tointon and Mena Suvari.
 Megan Fox and Ruby Rose would be perfect as sisters (especially in a film about incest).
 After watching Michael Sheen in Underworld: Rise of the Lycans, I think that he should play the stoic brother of Simon Pegg.
 I’m surprised that Tom Cruise hasn’t been cast as the father of Nicholas Hoult (who should have been the next Cruise).
 I wonder if Nicholas will play Tom’s son in Top Gun 2.
 Kerris Dorsey could play the daughter of Betsy Brandt.
 Jenny Bede could play the younger version of Anne Heche.

 Mia Wasikowska and Odette Delacroix bear a striking resemblance.
-Mageina Tovah looks like a latter-day version of Carol Kane (who could play the mother of Emily Kinney).
+Mageina Tovah looks like a latter-day version of Carol Kane, who could play the mother of Emily Kinney.
+Becoming a mother had stopped Leelee Sobieski from living up to her potential in being the next Helen Hunt.
 Juno Temple could play the younger Zoë Wanamaker.
 There are people who believe that Holly Marie Combs is related to Jennifer Salt due to their eerily uncanny resemblance.
 The same thing could be said about Angie Harmon in correlation to Ali MacGraw.
 It’s easy to believe that the only reason why lookalikes have different surnames is because they are trying to avoid accusations of nepotism e.g. Nicolas Cage.
 If Angie was discovered earlier, she could’ve been in cast in the remake of The Getaway.

 Ditto for Jaime Pressly and Margot Robbie.
+Although as Jamie gets older, Margot will have more in common with Lauren German.
 Willa Holland could play a younger Amy Acker.
 Dermot Mulroney should’ve been cast as Joe Perry in a movie about Aerosmith.
 Likewise, Jeff Kober should’ve been cast as Steven Tyler.
 Because he strongly resembles Mark Zuckerberg, Jacob Zachar should’ve been cast in The Social Network.
 Perhaps Jacob was unavailable or unapproached.
 If it was the latter, star power wasn’t really all that important due to the subject matter.
 Andy Samberg looks like he could’ve played the younger Steve Jobs in either film.
 If Carrie Anne-Moss refused to star in the follow-ups to The Matrix, the pre-tran Wachowskis could’ve cast Elizabeth Mitchell to play Trinity.

 Because of her resembling E.L.
 James, I can’t help but wonder that was the reason why Dakota Johnson was cast in Fifty Shades of Grey.
 While some have noted this, those few people haven’t described it as an abstract version of nepotism.
 It’s comparable to parents who see their offspring as extensions of themselves who will have better victories.
 It makes sense when you consider that critics accused Stephenie Meyer of creating a cipher of herself in the form of Bella Swan, which makes more sense when you consider that Twilight provided the foundation for Fifty Shades of Grey.
 This makes even more sense when you consider that Grey (a fourth novel that flopped) was an attempt to mimic the gimmick of Midnight Sun.